Short And Long-Term Symptoms Of Cocaine Addiction

 There are risks in even administering the drug.
-Some choose to snort the drug, often called nasal insufflation.
+Some choose to snort powder cocaine, often called nasal insufflation.
 The drug, in powdered form, is regularly cut into lines and can be sniffed through a straw, a rolled-up banknote or a scrap of paper.

 However, for those either experimenting with cocaine or have an addiction, snorting can be hazardous.
 It can cause bleeding and widespread damage to the tissue around the nose and nostrils.
 The effects of snorting the drug can begin rapidly but may only last for up to half an hour.
-They can lead to physical conditions such as sinusitis, hoarseness, loss of sense of smell and problems swallowing, among others.
+They can lead to physical conditions such as sinusitis, hoarseness, loss of sense of smell, and swallowing problems.

-Injecting the drug, otherwise known as “shooting” is considered the most dangerous method of administering the drug, were converting it into a solution creates the greatest levels in the bloodstream in the shortest amount of time.
-People with a cocaine addiction who take it through a needle may be forced to make various attempts.
-They may have to inject repeatedly, but it is harder the more they try.
-Injecting can result in numerous health issues, such as vein collapse or vasoconstriction, or the narrowing of the blood vessels.
-It can bring on ringing in the ears, audio distortion and tinnitus commonly called a bell ringer.
+Injecting the drug, otherwise known as “shooting”, is considered the most dangerous method of administering the drug.
+Converting it into a solution creates the greatest levels in the bloodstream in the shortest amount of time.
+Injecting can result in numerous health problems, such as vein collapse or vasoconstriction, or the narrowing of the blood vessels.
+It can bring on ringing in the ears, audio distortion, and tinnitus commonly called a bell ringer.
 Those battling cocaine addiction also face a danger of blood-based infections and a high risk of overdose.

 Cocaine’s Effect On The Brain

-It is not hard to see how people can develop a cocaine addiction.
-It is the second most addictive drug in the world.
+Cocaine is the second most addictive drug in the world.
 It can lead to addiction because of the effect it has on the brain and its reward pathway.
 It is the site of the chemical called dopamine.
-Neurons in the brain communicate by releasing the dopamine when they feel pleasure.
+Neurons in the brain communicate by releasing dopamine when they feel pleasure.
 Dopamine then recycles back into the neuron.
 However, cocaine stops the dopamine from being recycled, and it begins to build up.
 Taking the drug causes huge levels of the chemical to be released, which makes a person euphoric.
-If the process is repeated too often, though, it can alter the brain’s reward system, leading to cocaine addiction.
-A new scientific study suggests that the drug’s effects go beyond the dopamine system and that cocaine use had a significant impact on brain metabolism.
+If the process is repeated too often, it can alter the brain’s reward system, leading to cocaine addiction.
+A new scientific study suggests that the drug’s effects go beyond the dopamine system and that cocaine use significantly impacts brain metabolism.

 Treatment For Cocaine Addiction

 Are you living under the shadow of cocaine addiction and require assistance?
-Detox Plus UK is on the cutting edge of rehabilitation treatment, helping people find rehab treatment and turn away from addiction and start a new life.
+Detox Plus UK is on the cutting edge of rehabilitation treatment, helping you find rehab treatment, turn away from addiction, and start a new life.

 Frequently Asked Questions